apache/gravitino/docs/security/access-control.md

 :::info

-Gravitino only supports authorization for secureable objects, when it comes to authentication.
+Gravitino only supports authorization for securable objects, when Gravitino supports to pass the privileges to underlying authorization plugin.
 Gravitino doesn't support metadata authentication.
+It means that Gravitino won't check the privileges when Gravitino receives the requests.

 :::